|

 SB Semi-blocked: as BL, but the first line of each

-paragraph is indented by \n[Pi] ens.
+paragraph is indented by 5m.

-FB Fully blocked: everything is left-aligned.
+FB Fully blocked: everything begins at the left

 SP Simplified: as FB, but a formal closing is omitted,